tyloo/user-documentation-v9-en/user-guide/selling/managing-catalog/managing-products.md

 You can manage the products in your store using the **"Product"** page, in the **"Catalog"** menu.

 {% hint style="info" %}
-**PrestaShop 8.1 benefits from a brand-new product page**: read the documentation here if you wish to learn more:
+**PrestaShop 9 features a completely new product page**: The new product page is now the default interface in PrestaShop 9, providing improved performance, better user experience, and enhanced combination management.
+Read the documentation here if you wish to learn more:
 {% endhint %}

 {% content-ref url="new-product-page-prestashop-8.1.md" %}
 [new-product-page-prestashop-8.1.md](new-product-page-prestashop-8.1.md)
 {% endcontent-ref %}

 ## **Sections in this chapter:**